ondrahos/libft/README.md

 ### Conclusion

 The ft_printf project is a crucial exercise in understanding the intricacies of formatted output and mastering the inner workings of a fundamental C function.
-By successfully completing this project, students at 42 School deepen their knowledge of C programming and strengthen their abilities as software developers.
+By successfully completing this project, students deepen their knowledge of C programming and strengthen their abilities as software developers.